 By continuously collecting user feedback, you can keep track of your general user satisfaction.
 It is also the perfect place to deploy forms that measure metrics like Goal Completion Rate – Are your users managing to do what they came to the app to do?
 Or Customer Effort Scores – How easy was it to do what they wanted to do in the app?

-By collecting user insights and taking action based on your learnings, you make sure that you have an app that is always improving.
+By collecting user insights and taking action based on your learnings, you ensure that you have an app that is always improving.

 Find out how to create the ultimate mobile experience with user feedback here.